-Significant increase in credit risk - COVID-19 impact
+Significant increase in credit risk - COVID-19, interest rate and inflationary environment impact

-There are judgments involved in determining whether or not there is a significant increase in credit risk resulting in loans moving between stages of expected credit loss and, therefore, being subject to different expected credit loss models.
+There are judgments involved in determining whether or not there is a significant increase in credit risk resulting in loans moving between stages of expected credit loss and being subject to different expected credit loss models.
+The Credit Union will continue to monitor the impact that COVID-19, increased interest rates and inflation may have on its members and their ability to repay their debt obligations.
+Where appropriate, the Credit Union may deem a change in credit risk to have occurred for certain members due to the current environment and will adjust their staging and expected credit losses as necessary.